bdlilley/gloo-mesh-aoa/README.md

 # Getting Started
 Run:
 ```
-./deploy.sh $LICENSE_KEY        # deploys on mgmt cluster
+./deploy.sh $LICENSE_KEY $cluster_context        # deploys on mgmt cluster by default if no input
 ```
 The script will prompt you for a Gloo Mesh Enterprise license key if not provided as an input parameter

 Note:
-- By default, the script expects to deploy into a cluster context named `mgmt`
+- By default, the script will deploy into a cluster context named `mgmt`if not passed in
-- Context parameters can be changed from defaults by changing the variables in the `deploy.sh` script.
-A check is done to ensure that the defined contexts exist before proceeding with the installation.
+- Context parameters can be changed from defaults by passing in variables in the `deploy.sh` A check is done to ensure that the defined contexts exist before proceeding with the installation.
 Note that the character `_` is an invalid value if you are replacing default contexts
 - Although you may change the contexts where apps are deployed as describe above, the Gloo Mesh and Istio cluster names will remain stable references (i.e. `mgmt`, `cluster1`, and `cluster2`)

 # App of Apps Explained